hliscorp/php-request-validator/README.md

 ## Examples

-For examples how to use this micro-ap, check unit tests in *test* folder!
+For examples how to use this micro-api, check unit tests in *test* folder!